Lubuto Library Partners

 P.O.
 Box 50548, Ridgeway

-Lubuto Library Project is classified as a 501(c)(3) organization.
+Lubuto Library Partners is classified as a 501(c)(3) organization.
 Click below to view our most recent independent audit and IRS Form 990.

 Your donation helps street kids, orphans and other vulnerable children whose lives have been shattered by HIV/AIDS, by offering them hope and the tools for a successful future.